luanillust/luanillustrates/_posts/2018-01-06-Yokohama-Some-Noods.md

 	<img src="{{ baseurl }}/assets/luantics/P018/P018JPND2102.jpg" alt="a view looking at out at Yokohama's bay"/>
 </div>

 Arriving ahead of schedule, we visited the superior Brickworks: <a href="https://www.google.com.au/maps/place/Yokohama+Red+Brick+Warehouse/@35.4555718,139.635286,16z/data=!4m5!3m4!1s0x60185cf885807149:0x94947dd82acc3d73!8m2!3d35.4526266!4d139.6429249?hl=en">Yokohama Red Brick Warehouses</a>, found in the Minato Mirai 21 area.
-In the marketplace styled environment, you can find unique products from the numerous shops or catch the sickest <a href="https://youtu.be/ncRUr4NcwkM?t=1m7s">egg flips</a>.
-Walking past the restaurant window, I was given a special look into the kitchen.
+In the marketplace styled environment, you can find unique products from numerous stores or dine at the many food establishments, and catch the sickest <a href="https://youtu.be/ncRUr4NcwkM?t=1m7s">egg flips</a>.
+Walking past this restaurant's window, I was given a special look into the kitchen.
 Stopping to take some pics, I managed to gather a small crowd.
 Amazingly, the chef had his eyes fixed on us the whole time :open_mouth:.

 <div class="imageset">
 	<div class="row">
 		<img src="{{ baseurl }}/assets/luantics/P018/P018JPND2102A.jpg" alt="with the plate of tomato rice to the side, the egg is frying in the pan" class="half"/>
 		<img src="{{ baseurl }}/assets/luantics/P018/P018JPND2102B.jpg" alt="with the plate of tomato rice to the side, the egg is folded onto itself in the pan" class="half"/>
 	</div>
-	<sup><em>Flipping</em> awesome.</sup>
+	<sup>Was <em>flipping</em> awesome.</sup>
 </div>

 Properly running out of time, we made haste and backtracked to the museum for our reserved noodle making session.
 Between this and creating your own cup mix, the noodle making is inherently better (and less crowded).
 To partake in these activities, you’re required to make reservations.
 Now, they have an English site for info about the place.
 Reserving, however, can only be done on their Japanese site...
-With _a lot_ of Google translate, I was able to book myself a spot.
+With _a lot_ of Google translate, I was able to book a spot.

 With no time to admire the exhibits, I presented the <a href="{% post_url 2017-11-28-Kobe-Beefing-Tears-of-Soy %}#wrongreserve" target="_blank">_correct_ reservation</a> and paid the ¥1000 combo fee (50/50 entry & making).
 Rushing to the creation space, dubbed as the “Chicken Ramen Factory”, we were the last few to enter... midway into the intro :persevere:.
-Hands sanitised, we popped on our cute aprons and bandanas, and "tuned" in for the T.V tutorial.
-Not that it's a cause for concern.
-There weren't many communication difficulties and English instructions are available.
+Hands sanitised, we popped on our cute aprons and bandanas, and "tuned" in for the Japanese tutorial.
+Not that it's an issue.
+The whole time, we had no communication difficulties and English instructions are available.

 <div class="imageset">
 	<img src="{{ baseurl }}/assets/luantics/P018/P018JPND2103.jpg" alt="a large cup noodle replica on display"/>